Course Outline

 Description

-This course explores what makes creative advertising effective in both 'traditional' analog formats and in online digital and social formats.
+This course explores what makes creative advertising effective in both 'traditional' analog formats and in online digital and social media.
 Building on approaches based on broader behaviour change communication, and drawing on insights from consumer psychology and other marketing disciplines, the course explores the science and craft of creating advertising campaigns across different media.
 Workshops focus on wrangling text and pictures and honing core copywriting creative skills, culminating in the creation of a multi-channel integrated advertising campaign.

 How will this course be delivered?